 Most diabetic wounds do not hurt and are first recognized by drainage on the sock or floor.

 Diabetic foot wounds are a symptom of a disease that is lethal.
-Statistically, the 5 year mortality rate for a patient with a newly diagnoses diabetic ulceration with 45%.
-That means that almost half of the patient seen with a newly diagnosed diabetic foot ulceration will be dead in five years.
+Statistically, the 5-year mortality rate for a patient with a newly-diagnosed diabetic ulceration is 45%.
+This means that almost half of patients seen with a newly-diagnosed diabetic foot ulceration will be deceased in five years.

 What causes a diabetic wound?
 Most, but not all diabetic wounds are associated with prolonged, elevated blood sugar and diabetic peripheral neuropathy.
 Diabetic peripheral neuropathy is the term used to describe loss of sensation in the foot.
-With loss of sensation, patients loose the ability to feel pain.
-As a result, minor trauma to the skin of the foot is often neglected and becomes infected.
+With loss of sensation, patients lose the ability to feel pain.
+As a result, minor trauma to the skin of the foot is often neglected and becomes an open wound.
 The following image summarizes the factors that contribute to the onset of diabetic wounds.